EnderDash Team9 min readUpdated

 The higher-level difference is useful, but it is also worth getting concrete about what the app is trying to put in one place.

 EnderDash already revolves around a shared workspace with panels for console, events, files, plugins, databases, players, permissions, statistics, and host access.
-On top of that, it has organization-level server inventory, cross-server workspaces, activity history, a read-only HTTP API, and Ocelot with approval boundaries.
+On top of that, it has organization-level server inventory, cross-server workspaces, activity history, an authenticated HTTP API, and Ocelot with approval boundaries.

 In practical terms, that means the current app surface includes: